 Even if the title, salary and benefits look great, consider the bigger picture.
 Does this job offer represent a stop-gap, or is it going to keep your career moving in the right direction?
 Are you going to feel happy on a day-to-day basis, or perpetually overwhelmed and frustrated?
 Fortunately, with today's low accountant unemployment rate, the candidate-friendly job market provides more room to pose such questions.

 Of course, you may be under pressure to secure that first paycheck, or you're just tired of all the job hunting advice.
 Those are very understandable motives.
 But don't ignore any red flags you see along the way.
 Before accepting a job offer, consider these seven signs that you should keep looking.

 1. The hiring process was chaotic

-2. You get prepped about an 'eccentric' manager or team
+2. You get prepped about an 'unavailable' manager

 Your relationship with your manager plays a huge part in your well-being on the job.
 If the hiring team tries to shine a positive light on an otherwise difficult personality, beware.
 If they are hesitant to introduce you, consider yourself warned.
-Don't accept any job offer from a hiring team that tells you the manager is "unavailable."
+Hold off on accepting a job offer from a hiring team that tells you the manager is "unavailable."

 The same goes for future members of your team.
 Ask to meet and talk with them, preferably on your own.
 If the hiring team fails to oblige, consider that a red flag.